ckswilliams/modOpenREM/docs/i_not_patient_indicator.rst

 Deleting patterns
 =================

-Click the ``Delete`` link in the row of the pattern you wish to modify.
+Click the ``Delete`` link in the row of the pattern you wish to delete.
 You will be asked to confirm the deletion.

 **************************************************
 Replicating behaviour of release 0.7.4 and earlier